chryswoods/k8s_jupyter_workshop/README.md

 You can close the web browser and use "CTRL+C" to shut down the Jupyter server.

-Once anaconda has installed and you are happy, you can delete the installer
+When you have finished in the virtualenv, you can exit by typing

 ```
-# rm Anaconda3-5.2.0-Linux-x86_64.sh
+# deactivate
 ```

 ### Docker